IBM/FfDL/README.md

 done
 ```

-5. Now you should have all the necessary training data set in your Mock S3 storage.
+5. Now you should have all the necessary training data set in your object storage.
 Let's go ahead to set up your restapi endpoint
 and default credentials for Deep Learning as a Service.
 Once you done that, you can start running jobs using the FfDL CLI(executable
 binary).